6 Best Practices to Maximize Knowledge Sharing while Offshore Outsourcing

 Good practices will include meetings, accurate documentation, and systems, not to mention emails and phone calls.
 Further, a contract should outline contact persons and specifically to whom knowledge transfer will be provided as parts of the project are completed.

-Agile Works on Both Sides
+Agile Works on Both Sides of Offshore Outsourcing

 In terms of what is the most effective way to scale a development team without losing knowledge, using Agile, and Scrum framework particularly may be the answer.

 Each deliverable (or a portion of the software) will be the focus of the entire team.
 Once it is completed, then, of course, it is tested, evaluated, and reviewed by that team.
-At this point, transfer of knowledge is made to you/your team who will undergo the same process.
+At this point, the transfer of knowledge is made to you/your team who will undergo the same process.
 Issues, concerns, and potential revisions can then be discussed between the two teams.

 The beauty of Agile methodologies is that it divides the project into manageable chunks.
 When both offshore and onsite teams work collaboratively on smaller chunks, one at a time, there is transparency and agreement all along the way.
 This results in onsite team “buy-in” all along the way – end success is then guaranteed.